mistersouza/cliphub/README.md

 - __likes:__ Your quick nod of approval
 - __profiles:__ Your digital identity, front and center

-▷ To keep this smooth ride even more epic, we've equipped ClipHub with some essential tools.
-On the front-end, we’re powered by:

-- __React:__ The framework that makes our app dynamic and interactive.
-- __React Router:__ Enabling seamless navigation throughout the application.
-- __Axios:__ For effortless API communication.
-- __Tailwind CSS:__ Crafting a slick and responsive UI.
-- __React Icons:__ Adding that extra flair to our interface.
-- __JWT Decode:__ Keeping things secure under the hood.

 ▷ And to make this journey even smoother, we've got some powerful Django packages on the backend:

 - __cloudinary:__ Handling seamless media uploads.